-Guba, meaning ‘to dig’ in SiSwati, was founded in May 2009 in an effort to improve quality of life with the people of Swaziland by finding solutions to life’s challenges using permaculture; a thinking tool for designing low carbon, highly productive human & environmental systems.
+Guba was established in Malkerns in 2009 as a beautiful space for people to explore solutions for a more equitable society.
+At the heart of our work is permaculture; a thinking tool for designing low carbon, highly productive human & environmental systems.
 This means growing resilient systems intentionally created for all life to thrive in.

 Our approach to development is to first observe & interact with our communities so that we are better placed to deliver services & solutions in response to the challenges they raise in consultation with Guba.
 We use the 12 permaculture principles to guide this process so that the end result is always faithful to the three permaculture ethics: caring for people, caring for the Earth, & reinvesting back into both.